 The Company has an investment in CommVerge Solutions, Inc., a privately-held wireless network planning and deployment company.
-The balance of the Company's investment in CommVerge Solutions, Inc. at December 31, 2005 and June 30, 2006 totals \$0.9 million and has been classified on the consolidated balance sheet under the caption "Investments in unconsolidated affiliates."
+The balance of the Company's investment in CommVerge Solutions, Inc. at December 31, 2005 and September 30, 2006 totals \$0.9 million.
+This investment is accounted for under the cost method and has been classified on the consolidated balance sheet under the caption "Investments in unconsolidated affiliates."
 One of the Company's directors is also a director of CommVerge Solutions, Inc.